Parenting with Intention: 3 Ways to Raise a Conscious Family

 There are so many ways our families can lead more sustainable lifestyles.
 To get started, we can all cut back on plastic with tips from the Green Education Foundation, like using reusable bags and containers, buying food from bulk bins at the supermarket, and opting for cloth diapers.
 We can choose non-toxic cleaning products that disclose their ingredients, so everyone can pitch in and clean in a healthy way.

 For those of us with a yard, we can compost our food waste to boost our gardens.
 Even if we live in a city and don’t have much outdoor space, our families can still contribute: A municipal composting program might be willing to pick up our food scraps, for example.

 And to cut our carbon footprint and promote a sustainable diet, we can go vegetarian one or several nights each week.
-The team over at Meatless Mondays has lots of good resources, including recipes, to make it easy for families to eat “healthy, environmentally friendly” plant-based meals.
+The team over at Meatless Mondays has lots of good resources, including recipes, to make it easy for families raising children to eat “healthy, environmentally friendly” plant-based meals.

 These are small yet powerful steps that are easy for kids to understand and participate in.
 And that’s the ultimate goal: We want to empower the next generation so they know their actions are meaningful, and inspire them do more.

 Another way to help kids make meaningful choices?
 We can be open and honest about money.